-- 1. Azithromycin 1 g orally qweek x 3 weeks may be effective, but clinical data are limited, OR - 2.
+- Azithromycin 1 g orally every 7 days x 21 days may be effective, but clinical data are limited, OR - 2.
 Erythromycin 500 mg orally four times daily for 21 days

-\Consider dispensing 7 days and asking the patient to follow-up in one week.
+If LGV PCR cannot be done, consider dispensing 7 days and asking the patient to follow-up in one week.
 If the rectal CT NAAT is negative, then LGV has been ruled-out and no additional treatment is needed.
-However, if the clinical suspicion for LGV is high and/or it is unlikely that the patient will return to clinic, the full 21 day course should be dispensed
+However, if the clinical suspicion for LGV is high and/or it is unlikely that the patient will return to clinic, the full 21-day course should be dispensed